yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

 4 is equal to 4
 ```

-### Exercise 2: Age Checker
+### Task #5: Age Checker

-**Task:** Write a simple program that asks for the user’s age and checks if the user is older than 18.
+- Write a simple program that asks for the user’s age and checks if the user is older than 18.

 **Sample Input:**
 ```